Xomega-Net/Xomega.Docs/docs/generators/enums/cache-loaders.md

 You can run this generator either for the entire model, or for individual files by selecting them in the model project, and running the generator from the context menu.

-You can rerun the generator when you add or change the `xfk:enum-cache` configuration of `read list` operations, or if you change any parameters on those operations.
+You can rerun the generator when you add or change the `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.
 Normally, the latter will require re-running other generators that depend on the same model elements, such as generators of UI views, data objects, service and data contracts or the service implementations.

 :::note
 Therefore, this generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all cache loaders along with other artifacts.